 Contribution fee 5% (plus any GST) of the consideration for meeting the issue price of units.
 Annual Fees 2% (plus any GST) per annum of the net asset value of the Fund.
+Performance fee To be set at the time any performance fee is introduced.

 Withdrawal fee 5% (plus any GST) of the amount withdrawn.

-Supervisor fee 0.075% (plus any GST) per annum of the net asset value of the
+Supervisor fee 0.075% (plus any GST) per annum of the net asset value of the Fund.
 Fund.